 Here are our 7 Best options for how to soundproof a window.

 I have never built a temporary soundproof window blocker, but I did find this great video on Youtube of a guy that made one for his recording studio.
-While watching the video, I was impressed at how easy and functional this type of soundproofing treatment could be.
+While watching the video, I was impressed with how easy and functional this type of soundproofing treatment could be.
 I will explain the process he used, or you can watch the video below.

 First, you need to measure the window.
 Make sure to have the exact measurements because you do not want to go through building one of these and not have it fit.
 If there are cracks on the sides, it renders the soundproof window block useless.